LeoDeSilva/NumeriCal/README.md

 A general purpose calacultor with periodic table support, unit conversions and simple natural language support.

 # Useage
 `git clone` repository and a pre-compiled `main` binary should be found.
-Either run with `./main` or rename and move into path to call from terminal.
+Either run with `./main` or rename and move into path for quick access.
 ```
 >>people = 6
 >>totalCost = 160